brandon-braner/little_blue/readme.md

 ## Why?

 I often forget to update my repos.
 I forget to pull the latest master or develop.
-I forget to run the migrations.
-This is aimed to help me automate the little things.
+I forget to run the migrations and I am sure I am not the only one.

+This project is ment to help teams get new devs setup quickly and existing devs keep their projects up to date.

 ## Configuration